rileyblackwell/WUPHF/README.md

 # Create a WUPHF!

-# Create a simultanous text message and phone call with wuphf.py.
+# Create a simultanous text message, email, and phone call with wuphf.py.

-## Requires python 3 and the twilio python helper library.
+## Requires python 3, the twilio python helper library, and sendgrid helper library.

+## Create your virtual environment (pipenv recommended).
+pipenv shell

-## Use pip to install the twilio package
+## Use pip or pipenv to install the twilio and sendgrid packages and their subdependiences.

-Once inside of your virtual environment type: pip install twilio.
+pipenv install twilio.
+pipenv install sendgrid.

 ## Add your Twilio creditials to a .env file